 - Analyses all business’s most important techniques.

-- Check if your organization has the processes and control measures it needs to give customers excellent service consistently.
+- Check if your organization has the processes and control measures to give customers excellent service consistently.

 A crucial point to note here is that SOC 1 audit does not review your accounting records.
 Instead, it is an examination of your internal controls over financial reporting.